Andrew H. Warren

-Andrew Howard Warren (born 1977) is an American prosecutor and politician who was the State Attorney of Florida's 13th Judicial Circuit, Hillsborough County from 2017 to 2022.
-He was previously a federal prosecutor in the fraud division at the United States Department of Justice.
+Andrew Howard Warren (born 1977) is an American prosecutor and politician who served as the state attorney for the Thirteenth Judicial Circuit of Florida, covering Hillsborough County, from 2017 through his August 2022 suspension by Governor Ron DeSantis.
+On June 22, 2023, the Florida State Supreme Court dismissed a suit filed by Warren challenging his dismissal.
+In Warren's federal lawsuit, the case remains pending at the district court level after a U.S. Court of Appeals remanded the case in early 2024.
+Warren was previously a federal prosecutor in the fraud division at the United States Department of Justice.

 Early life

 Andrew Howard Warren was born in 1977 in Gainesville, Florida.
 He has a younger sister and two older brothers.
 His father, originally from Boston, moved in the 1970s to teach at the University of Florida.
 Warren played baseball and soccer at Eastside High School.
 He attended Brandeis University where he studied political science and economics.
 He studied abroad his junior year at the London School of Economics.
 Warren graduated from the Columbia Law School in 2002.
 He was admitted to The Florida Bar on July 10, 2003.

 Career

 Warren clerked for U.S. district judge, Samuel Conti.
 He worked for Latham & Watkins before joining the United States Department of Justice where he worked in the fraud section under Paul Pelletier.
-In 2009, he helped prosecute Texas financer Allen Stanford alongside Gregg Costa and William Stellmach.
+In 2009, he helped prosecute Texas financier Allen Stanford alongside Gregg Costa and William Stellmach.